pinobatch/full-quiet-oss/docs/strips.md

 - Each `frame` begins and names one cel and optionally specifies a clipping rectangle.
 (If a clipping rectangle is not provided, it uses the union of all strips' clipping rectangles.)
-- `aka` gives an additional name to a `frame`.
-This can be useful for marking as the last in an animation sequence or the first in a category (such as the first aerial cel).
+- `aka` gives an additional name to a `frame` to the file specified in `--write-frame-numbers`.
+This can be useful for marking a cel as the last in an animation sequence or the first in a category (such as the first aerial cel).
 - Each `strip` marks a rectangle of non-transparent pixels within that cel using one palette.
 A cel may have multiple strips to minimize wasted space or maximize tile reuse.
 If the strip does